Policy: Joint and dual award PhD degree

 - A Dual Award PhD is referred to as a Cotutelle only where the partner institution is a French University.
 The testamur records that the program is a Cotutelle PhD.

-- Candidates must commence the Joint or Dual Award program within the first 12 months of candidature at either institution unless later entry is approved by Pro Vice-Chancellor (Research and Research Training) (PVC(RRT)).
+- Candidates must commence the Joint or Dual Award program within the first 12 months of candidature at either institution unless later entry is approved by the Dean, Higher Degree Research (DHDR).

 - ANU and the partner institution waive tuition fees of Joint and Dual Award PhD students for the periods when they are the host institution.
 Fees may continue to be required by the home institution.

-- Subject to meeting requirements approved by the PVC(RRT), a student may at any stage transfer from a Joint PhD or a Dual-Award PhD to a PhD degree.
+- Subject to meeting requirements approved by the DHDR, a student may at any stage transfer from a Joint or Dual Award PhD to a PhD program at ANU.

 - Approval of an ANU Joint or Dual Award PhD Program is based on the merits of the case presented as specified in the Procedure.

-- All Proposals to Establish a Joint or Dual Award PhD Program are signed off by the PVC(RRT) on the recommendation of the relevant Associate Dean of the College.
+- All Proposals to Establish a Joint or Dual Award PhD Program are signed off by the DHDR on the recommendation of the relevant Associate Dean of the College.

 - Where the Joint or Dual Award PhD Program comes under an overarching Head Agreement or MOU between institutions, the Head Agreement is signed off by the Vice Chancellor.